ICONS & RETABLOS: IMAGES OF DEVOTION

 The traveling exhibit Discovering Santa Claus originated from the St. Nicholas Center in Holland, Michigan.
 The exhibition showcased a vast collection of art, icons, symbols, toys, statues and other treasures from around the world.

 This exhibition showcased more than 30 rare icons depicting significant Russian Orthodox feast days, commemorating the annual cycle of holy days, the veneration of saints and the Church’s twelve major feast days.

 BYZANTIUM TO RUSSIA: THE ORIGINS AND DEVELOPMENT OF RUSSIAN ICONS

 Featuring icons from London’s British Museum

 May 2–September 12, 2015

-Byzantium to Russia was curated by Gordon B. Lankton, Dr. Raoul Smith and Kent dur Russell, and organized by the Museum of Russian Icons.
+Byzantium to Russia was curated by Gordon B. Lankton, Prof. Raoul Smith and Kent dur Russell, and organized by the Museum of Russian Icons.
 A selection of 35 icons and 30 objects from the British Museum traced the stylistic development of sacred art from the center of Christian civilization to the introduction of Christianity to Russia.
 The show included icons as well as Byzantine cast metal objects, ivories and engraved gems.
 This is the first time that the British Museum, London, has lent St John the Baptist (Constantinople c.
 1300) and the famous St George and the Dragon (known as the “Black George” Novgorod late 14th century).